heartnotes/heartnotes/README.md

 * Use salt and hash as inputs to PBKDF2-SHA512 to generate a 512-bit key. _(The number of iterations of PBKDF2 is set such that generation takes 1 second on the user's machine- on a Macbook Air 2012 this easily results in >10000 iterations._
 * Set the first 256 bits of the key as the ENCRYPTION key.

-Notes:

-* We use the ENCRYPTION key to encrypt the actual entry data.
-* We encrypt the ENCRYPTION key using the MASTER key (AES-256-GCM, random IV) and save it as a bundle in the user's diary file.
-* The ENCRYPTION key is currently never changed.

 The next time the user enters the right password, we:

 * Use the stored salt and iteration count to regenerate the right MASTER key.
 * We use this to decrypt the bundle containing the ENCRYPTION key.

+**Notes:**

+* We use the ENCRYPTION key to encrypt the actual entry data (AES-256-GCM, random IV).
+* We encrypt the ENCRYPTION key using the MASTER key (AES-256-GCM, random IV) and save it as a bundle in the user's diary file.
+* The ENCRYPTION key is currently never changed.
+Changing the user password simply changes the master key.
+This allows password change without having to re-encrypt everything.

 ## Development